dolmens/tansakuu/README.md

 Inverted index library like Lucene.
-Documents added will be almost immediately seen in the reading threads.
+Documents added will be almost immediately visible in the reading threads.
+In rapid development.